 Sarah previously worked with a multidisciplinary team to a) develop an Infant Risk of Obesity Checklist (IROC) and b) systematically review the literature for interventions to prevent rapid weight gain during infancy (see Publications).
 For the BabyGRO project Sarah worked with Professor Cris Glazebrook (Faculty of Medicine) and Professor Heather Wharrad (HELM) to develop two on-line Reusable Learning Objects (RLOs) to translate the IROC and review evidence into tools and training for health professionals..
 These RLOs enable health visitors to 1) identify infants at greater risk of overweight and 2) support parents to make changes to infant feeding.
-They can be accessed here:
+They have been accredited by the Institute of Health Visiting and can be accessed here:

 Caregivers' Responsive feedIng Behaviour (CRiB)

-Sarah has recently undertaken a mixed method systematic review of the barriers and enablers to responsive infant feeding using a best fit framework synthesis with the COM-B model.
-This is in collaboration with colleagues from Anglia Ruskin University (Dr Jennie Rose), University College Cork (Dr Karen Matvienko-Sikar) and City, University of London (Dr Ellinor Ollander)..
+Sarah conducted a mixed method systematic review of the barriers and enablers to responsive infant feeding using a best fit framework synthesis with the COM-B model.
+This was in collaboration with colleagues from University College Cork (Dr Karen Matvienko-Sikar) and City, University of London (Dr Ellinor Ollander)..
 PROSPERO registration: CRD42019144570 (06/08/2019).